agomezmoron/appium-maven-archetype/README.md

 But there is an important issue with Hybrid technologies.
 We have verified that the actions defined in Appium framework, such as: longTap(), swipe(), etc; Are NOT working Hybrid apps (Ionic for example).
 So we are defining some kinds of alternative functions using JavaScript, to emulate the necessary actions.

 ### Basic profiles
 As we explained [here] (/README.md#in-the-root), one of the _pom.xml_ content is the profiles.
-Two of them are about the OS on which the tests are run (Android and IOs).
+Two of them are about the OS on which the tests are run (depends of the [emulator](/Documentation/prerequisites/emulatorsInstallation.md)), Android uses, for example, a _.apk_ and IOs uses _.ipa_.
 > Important:
 To run the test are absolutely necessary two conditions:
 1. The emulator should be running.